Images shot on Ilford Pan 400 in a Canon Sure Shot AF-7

 When I say I didn’t really know how they would turn out, I meant in more ways than one.

-Good monochrome photography is about more than just taking away colours.
+It does matter too, as good monochrome photography is about more than just taking away colours.
 Similar tones of red and green are going to look the same, for example.

 It needs contrast.
 Light.
 Shapes.
 Lines.
 And whatever else you care to list.